Loading Events

 • Working more efficiently in Word, such as adding terms to your style sheet

-Through guided instruction and real-world exercises, in this two-part workshop, you will learn how to:
+Through guided instruction and real-world exercises, in this two-part workshop, attendees learned to:

 • Install and run macros on a Windows PC